ayoy/fastlane-plugin-dropbox/README.md

         access_token: 'your-dropbox-access-token'
     )

-Using app key and app secret:
+Using app key and app secret (deprecated):

     dropbox(
         file_path: '/some/local-path/to/file.txt',